AlfrescoArchive/alfresco-anaxes-shipyard/docs/README.md

-# How to run a Kubernetes cluster?
+# How to run a Kubernetes cluster

 ## Locally via Minikube